Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Trek Difficulty of Manaslu Circuit

-The Manaslu region is one of the most isolated places in Nepal.
+Nonetheless, the trail to Larkya La Pass is rough and rocky, with a steep ascent.
+It is the most demanding part of the journey.
+Similarly, the Manaslu region is one of the most isolated places in Nepal.
+Hire an experienced guide and porter for your trekking in the Himalayas.
 Since there are no proper roads, it’s hard to find cell signals and electricity in most areas.
-The trail to Larkya La Pass is rough and rocky, with a small uphill climb, which makes it challenging.
-It’s a good idea to start a fitness routine at least a month before your trek.
+Hence, trekkers can get mentally exhausted or stressed.
+It can hamper the success of your trek.
+It’s a good idea to start a fitness routine at least a few months before the trek.

 Do we get Acute Mountain Sickness (AMS) during the Manaslu trek